MakerSpace

 Will there be a cost?

-Student projects for a class will not be charged if the lecturer has obtained prior approval from LTL by emailing askltl@lincoln.ac.nz (thus ensuring the availability of staff, equipment and materials).
+Students will not be charged for course related projects if the lecturer has obtained prior approval from LTL, by emailing askltl@lincoln.ac.nz, to ensure the availability of staff, equipment and materials.

 MakerSpace Policy